Skip to main content

 • University entrance qualification

-• if applicable, proof of service
+• If applicable, proof of service

-• If applicable, proof(s) of hardship application or application for compensation for disadvantages.
+• If applicable, proof(s) of hardship application or application for compensation for disadvantages

 Selection procedure